-It's all about the results, and we've made it easy for you to see important metrics using SMS reporting for campaign and single sends!
+It's all about the results, and we've made it easy for you to see important metrics using SMS reporting for campaigns and single sends!

 Information is best when it's readily available and easily accessible - we've got you covered!
 To access your SMS reports, go to the SMS icon, located to the left on the Engagement Cloud dashboard.
 From here, go to the Reporting menu at the top of the SMS area: you can access your campaign sends (a campaign that's sent to a group of contacts) or single sends (a campaign that's sent to a single contact).